vldtecno/PTN-Engine/Doc/Specification/Specification.md

 ## The **PTN Engine** Concept

-The *PTN Engine* is a C++ 11 library that implements (some of the types of) Petri nets, also known as place transition nets, and calls third party code according to its state.
+The *PTN Engine* is a C++ 11 library that implements the rules of Petri nets.

-Its purpose is to allow C++ developers to easily implement a program whose behaviour is defined by a Petri net.
+Its purpose is to be integrated in other programs and to enable the integrating program to have its logic defined by a Petri net.

 The engine can be integrated by deriving from its classes.
 It provides a PTN base class and Petri nets can be defined in the constructor of its children.